Metro-land: Metro-land

 Over the years during which the guide was published, large numbers of Londoners moved out to the new estates in north-west London.
 Some of these estates were developed by MRCE, a company that Robert H. Selbie, the Metropolitan Railway's General Manager, set up in 1919.
 It would eventually build houses along the line, from Neasden reaching far out as Amersham.

 One of the earliest of these MRCE developments was a 123-acre one at Chalkhill, within the bounds of what was Repton’s Wembley Park.
 MRCE acquired the land shortly after it was created and began selling plots in 1921.
 The railway even put in a siding to bring building materials to the estate.

-The term ‘Metroland’ (usually seen now without the hyphen) has become shorthand for the suburban areas that were built in north-west London and in Buckinghamshire, Hertfordshire and Middlesex following the Metropolitan branches.
+The term ‘Metroland’ (often seen now without the hyphen - see Note on spelling, below) has become shorthand for the suburban areas that were built in north-west London and in Buckinghamshire, Hertfordshire and Middlesex following the Metropolitan branches.
 It had become immortalised well before the guide stopped being published.
 A song called "My Little Metro-land Home" had been published in 1920, and Evelyn Waugh’s novel Decline and Fall (1928) has a character marrying a Viscount Metroland.
 She reappears, with the title Lady Metroland, in two more of Waugh's novels; Vile Bodies (1930) and A Handful of Dust (1934).

 The British Empire Exhibition further encouraged the new phenomenon of suburban development.
 Wembley's sewerage was improved, many roads in the area were straightened and widened and new bus services began operating.
 Visitors were steadily introduced to Wembley and some later moved to the area when houses had been built to accommodate them.

 Between 1921 and 1928 season ticket sales at Wembley Park and neighbouring Metropolitan stations rose by over 700%.
 Like the rest of West London, most of Wembley Park and its environs was fully developed, largely with relatively low-density suburban housing, by 1939.